edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

 Additionally, ensure that the service config has been deployed and that Consul is reachable.
 !!! note
-    If running in secure mode this command needs the [JWT token](#token-generation) generated previously.
+    If running in secure mode this command needs the [ACL token](#token-generation) generated previously.

 ```bash
 curl -H "X-Consul-Token:<token>" -X GET "http://localhost:8500/v1/kv/edgex/v3/device-onvif-camera?keys=true"